Megha849/GHPages/README.md

 - [Links](#links)

 ## About Hygieia
-**Pronunciation: _hi-gee-ya_ (Origin: Greek)**

-Hygieia dashboard is a single, configurable, easy-to-use dashboard to visualize near real-time status of the entire delivery pipeline.
+Hygieia is a single, configurable, easy-to-use dashboard to visualize near real-time status of the entire delivery pipeline.
 In addition, it provides a continuous feedback loop for any DevOps organization.

-Hygieia dashboards are customizable: you can select your story tracking tools, code repository, users can select VersionOne or Jira for story tracking, Subversion or GitHub as repositories, Jenkins/Hudson for builds, Selenium and SonarQube for quality, uDeploy and Jenkins for deployment.
-More plugins are available.

-Hygieia dashboards assist in achieving process transparency and therefore help establish feedback loops that are the underlying concept of lean and DevOps.
-They contain interactive elements which enable drill-down and linking to the connected tools.
+The health of the continuous delivery pipeline, from code commit to production deployment, with all the necessary information around health and quality of the software, is essential for any DevOps Organization.
+Hygieia dashboards assist in achieving process transparency and therefore help establish feedback loops, to implement the underlying concepts of lean and DevOps.
+The dashboard contains interactive elements that enable drilling-down and linking to the connected DevOps tools.

+Hygieia dashboards are customizable; you can select your story tracking, code repository, build, quality, and deployment tools.
+In addition, Plugins  are available to enable customizations.

 Watch this video to see Hygieia in action:
 [![Hygieia℠ Is AWESOME](/images/video-shot.png)](https://www.youtube.com/watch?v=SoNTA78j0tc "Hygieia Is AWESOME")